 MICHAEL LIEDTKE (AP Technology Writer)

-SAN FRANCISCO (FloridaToday.news) — Netflix experienced its biggest springtime subscriber surge since the early days of the pandemic three years ago, in the latest sign that the recent crackdown on password sharing and the rollout of a cheaper version of its video streaming service is paying off.
+SAN FRANCISCO (TodayNews) — Netflix experienced its biggest springtime subscriber surge since the early days of the pandemic three years ago, in the latest sign that the recent crackdown on password sharing and the introduction of cheaper subscriptions are paying off.

 The video streaming service added 5.9 million subscribers between April and June, according to data released Wednesday along with its latest quarterly financial results.
 The gain easily exceeded the roughly 2.2 million additional subscribers expected by analysts polled by FactSet Research.
 Netflix ended June with 238.4 million subscribers worldwide.

-Investors appeared unsatisfied, perhaps agitated, by management’s comments in a shareholder letter warning of a “pretty competitive battle” going on amid ongoing strikes by both the writers’ union and the actors in the US, which are already swamping much of Hollywood and threatening to clog the pipelines supplying entertainment to streaming services.
-Netflix’s share price fell more than 6% in extended trading on Wednesday.
-The decline could also be due to the fact that some investors have taken profits while the stock has risen more than 50% this year.
+Investors seemed dissatisfied, perhaps agitated, by management’s comments in a shareholder letter warning that a “pretty competitive battle” continues to unfold amid continued strikes by the U.S. Writers’ and Actors’ Union that threaten to clog pipelines supplying entertainment to streaming services.
+Netflix’s share price fell 8% in extended trading on Wednesday.
+The drop may also reflect some investors taking profits while shares are up more than 50% this year.